-It’s like wanting to become more proficient before you’l get more proficient.
+It’s like wanting to become more proficient before you’ll get more proficient.

-So it doesn’t seem like a very good, effective, or efficient reason to wait to have a next lesson.
+So it doesn’t seem like a very good, effective, or efficient reason to wait to have the next lesson.

 Especially, since your progress is the result of how regular your lessons are… not of how much you practice in between.